fpsvogel/learn-ruby/README.md

   - [BigBinary Academy](https://academy.bigbinary.com/learn-ruby), and/or
   - [Learn to Program](https://pine.fm/LearnToProgram/) (or buy [the updated book version](https://pragprog.com/titles/ltp3/learn-to-program-third-edition/))
 - If you're wondering why I chose Ruby and not full-stack JS, [I explain why on my blog](https://fpsvogel.com/posts/2021/why-learn-ruby).
 Or if you want a second opinion, [read this](https://medium.com/learn-love-code/why-teach-ruby-bac8416c77ba) or [watch this](https://youtu.be/IlVfHG-pAag?t=1534).
 - I list *a lot* of books and courses below, and hardly any hands-on projects.
-To be clear, you should be spending more time *coding* than *reading* about coding.
-But starting a project and getting into a coding routine is easy (if you can't think of any project ideas, just ["build your own X"](https://github.com/codecrafters-io/build-your-own-x) or try [Project Based Learning](https://github.com/practical-tutorials/project-based-learning#ruby) or [Projectbook](https://projectbook.code.brettchalupa.com)), whereas knowing what to read is not at all obvious at the beginning.
+To be clear, you should be spending more time *coding* than *reading about* coding.
+But starting a project and getting into a coding routine is easy (if you can't think of any project ideas, there are lists of project ideas out there: [1](https://github.com/codecrafters-io/build-your-own-x), [2](https://github.com/practical-tutorials/project-based-learning#ruby), [3](https://projectbook.code.brettchalupa.com)), whereas knowing what to read is not at all obvious at the beginning.
 Hence the focus on books and courses here.
 - If you are a working adult looking to transition into software development, make sure your day job is conducive to part-time studying.
 I used to be a teacher and spent hours grading in the evenings and on weekends, which would have made studying very difficult.
 So I switched to a remote customer support job to free up my schedule.
 - Find a system for keeping *organized* notes, code snippets, and articles/videos saved for later.
 I use [a simple text file](https://fpsvogel.com/posts/2021/plain-text-knowledge-base), which is more effortless than any knowledge base app that I've tried.
 - Last but not least, take care of yourself!
 Studying (especially while working) can easily be overdone.
 Exercise and get plenty of sleep.
-If you develop wrist pain from heavy computer use, act swiftly: get an ergonomic keyboard ([the one I use](https://fpsvogel.com/posts/2021/keyboardio-atreus) is effective and affordable), [do daily RSI stretches](https://youtu.be/fdD7CgN5FGg), and try using a break app such as [Workrave](https://workrave.org/).
+If you develop wrist pain from heavy computer use, act swiftly: get an ergonomic keyboard ([the one I use](https://fpsvogel.com/posts/2021/keyboardio-atreus) has a learning curve, but I love it *and* it was affordable), [do daily RSI stretches](https://youtu.be/fdD7CgN5FGg), and try using a break app such as [Workrave](https://workrave.org/).

 So without further ado, here is my learning path.